owenmccadden/Linalg/README.md

-# Linear Algebra
+# LinAlg

 | Software  | Package Requirements |
 | ------------- | ------------- |
 | Python  | NumPy|

-This repo contains a few different Python scripts to help automate some different operations, computations, and algorithms for vectors, matrices and other linear algebra concepts.
+This repo contains a few different Jupyter Notebook files to help automate some different operations, computations, and algorithms for vectors, matrices and other linear algebra concepts.

 ## Least_Squares